What Is an HVAC Technician?

 Why Become an HVAC Technician?

-Heating, Air Conditioning, and Refrigeration Mechanics and Installers have a positive job outlook.
-Employment of these professionals is expected to increase 4% from 2019 to 2029, according to the BLS.
-This is equivalent to 15,100 jobs.
-The BLS notes that construction of commercial and residential buildings will likely drive the growth of HVAC technician jobs.
+Heating, Air Conditioning, and Refrigeration Mechanics and Installers have a positive job outlook.5 The BLS notes that construction of commercial and residential buildings will likely drive the growth of HVAC technician jobs.
 The increasing number of climate-control systems and focus on energy efficiency may also increase demand for HVAC technicians.

 Best States To Work as an HVAC Technician